 Riviera Recovery knows that pets can help people in sober living facilities.
 Therefore, we allow our residents to have pets.
 We have a few regulations to help get the best of pets without inconveniencing other inhabitants of the halfway house.

 Check what you need to bring to a sober living home to know if you can bring a pet.
-Our clean, luxurious, pet-friendly environment is the right place for you to learn how you will sustain your sobriety.
+Our clean, luxurious, pet friendly sober living environment is the right place for you to learn how you will sustain your sobriety.

-Reach out to us via (866) 478-8799 or send us a confidential message to know how we can help you adjust to recovery.
+Reach out to us via (866) 478-8799 or send us a confidential message to know how we can help you continue your new life of recovery.